Tenchi in Tokyo

 Tenchi in Tokyo (新・天地無用!, Shin Tenchi Muyō!) is a Japanese anime television series animated by AIC and aired on TV Tokyo from April 1 to September 23, 1997.
 It is the third installation of the Tenchi Muyo! line of series, preceding Tenchi Muyo!
 GXP and succeeding Tenchi Universe.
-The show was localized in North America by Geneon Entertainment and aired on Cartoon Network from August 25 to September 29, 2000.
+The show was localized in North America by Geneon Entertainment and aired on Cartoon Network's Toonami block from August 25 to September 29, 2000.